How (I'm trying) not to lose my mind in the internet age

 I hope you know that there's more to search than Google.
 For several years now, I've been relying on DuckDuckGo for (almost) all of my web searches.
 They don't track me or my searches, the still give me great results and I don't get stuck in an ever-more personalised Google bubble.
 On top of strong privacy, DuckDuckGo has !bangs - i.e. shortcuts you can use to search on specific sites beyond DuckDuckGo, such as Wikipedia.
 Here's their CEO talking about his company and web privacy in general:

-I haven't used Facebook Marketplace that much, but I always thought one is better served by using a truly local platform like Freecycle or online second-hand platforms.
+I haven't used Facebook Marketplace that much, but I’ve always preferred truly local platforms like Freecycle or online second-hand exchanges.
 Ask around in your local community!

 As long as Apple Pay isn't available in Belgium, I still rely on PayPal for many web payments, although even its owner eBay is moving away from it.